Finnish for busy people

 Äitiys voi olla rankkaa.
 Maternity can be tough.

 ?
 Ystävyys oli helppoa lapsena.
-Friendship was easy as children.
+Friendship was easy as a child.

 1. Elämä